Proxy card

 A proxy card is an easily acquired or home-made substitute for a collectible card.
 A proxy is used when a collectible card game player does not own a card, and it would be impractical for such purposes to acquire the card.
 This usually occurs when a player desires a card that is cost-prohibitive, or is "playtesting" with many possible cards.
 When doing intensive training for a competitive tournament, it often makes more sense to use proxy cards while figuring out which cards to bring to the tournament.
 Another card is substituted and serves the same function during gameplay as the actual card would.

 A Magic the Gathering proxy card of Demonic Appetite created in a collage style.

 A proxy can also be used in cases where a player owns a very valuable card, but does not wish to damage it by using it in actual play.

-Common use of proxies
+Common usage

 Proxy cards can be used in various situations.
 The rules and restrictions are object of common agreement, or a given policy, and may differ from the above-mentioned "fair play requirements".